 In 2012, ADEC formed its Assistive Technology Research and Development Group.
-Currently, Don Wierenga serves as the Assistive Technology Director and works with Carl Yoder, our Assistive Technology Manager, on developing this program.
-This group represents a unique partnership between engineers and social service workers.
+This group, led by Assistive Technology Project Manager Carl Yoder, represents a unique partnership between engineers and social service workers.
 By combining these knowledge bases, it has been possible to accurately address challenges, assess needs, and, ultimately, develop lasting solutions for the cognitively disabled.

 In the two years since its founding, the group completed several projects with limited funding and manpower, all of which were developed for people with cognitive disabilities.
 Below are some descriptions of things ADEC has done in the past and what we are working on now: